in one terminal: mkfifo ./fifo tail -f ./fifo # and in some other terminal: echo some text > ./fifo

 MPlayer is an extremely versatile media player, I’ve begun to use it for absolutely any media that I’m not already piping through mpd.
 One day while going through my XMonad config, I decided it’d be convenient to bind my media keys to control MPlayer.
 I already had them bound to control volume/mpd, but I figured Meta + key combinations could be the MPlayer equivalents.

 A bit of googling later and I had the solution: a fifo!

-Fifos (for file in file out) are simply a two way file on your system that can be used for communication; kind of a poor man's
+Fifos (for file in file out) are two way files on your system that can be used for communication; kind of a poor man’s

 socket.
 You can play with them like this to get the idea: